leannephillipz/logbook/README.md

 # logbook

-A student logbook for schools and colleges.
+A student logbook for schools and colleges using vue.js

 ## Project setup
 ```